WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/wednesday.md

 ### Problem identification

-* **Exercise 1** - Translate problems into "How may we/how might we" questions
+* **Exercise 1** - Translate problem themes into "How may we/how might we" questions

 * **Exercise 2**

     * How much impact could solving this problem have?
     * How could we solve this problem?
-    * A chart!

 * **Exercise 3** - Brainstorm!!! & Collect ideas for solutions

-### Drawing wireframes & user flow
+### Drawing wireframes / paper prototyping

-* (1) Find a work partner in your team

-* (2) Draw wireframes about how to flow through the application

-* (3) Together, select one part you want to focus on to design/prototype

-  * One particular wireframe you want to design

-  * One particular part of your idea you want to create a couple screens from
+* All kinds of ideas for what user interactions and products could look Like
+* Talk with your pencil/pen
+* Sketch them out!

 ### Designers & developers & Minimum Viable Products